-There should be a clear division of responsibilities at the top of the company - the working of the Board and the executive responsibility of the company's business - which will ensure a balance of power and authority, such that no one individual represents a considerable concentration of power.
+Principle 3: There should be a clear division of responsibilities between the leadership of the Board and the executives responsible for managing the company's business.
+No one individual should represent a considerable concentration of power.

 Mr. Koh Boon Hwee is the non-Executive Chairman and Mr. Khoo Boo Hor is the Chief Executive Officer ("CEO").
 The Chairman is responsible for the workings of the Board while the CEO is responsible for implementing Group strategies and policies and conducting the Group's businesses.
 The Chairman and the CEO are not related.